DominusKelvin/DominusKelvin/README.md

 **I am the [lead maintainer](https://twitter.com/Dominus_Kelvin/status/1669063700144070662?s=20) of [Sails](https://sailsjs.com)** - The MVC framework for Node.js.
 Check out [the official announcement blog post](https://blog.sailscasts.com/announcing-the-lead-maintainer-of-sails)

-Currently building [Hagfish](https://hagfish.io) - A service that makes monitoring your APIs super easy and intuitive.
+Currently building [Hagfish](https://hagfish.io) - a modern way for creators to manage, send and schedule invoices.

 At the side, I'm a web development educator, building [Sailscasts](https://sailcasts.com) - the All-In-One Platform to master Sails and backend JavaScript.